High Availability vs Fault Tolerance: What’s the Difference?

 • HA: Suitable for applications where brief interruptions can be tolerated, such as web services, databases, and application servers that can afford short periods of downtime for maintenance or in case of failure.

-• FT: Essential for critical systems where downtime is unacceptable, including life support systems, financial trading systems, and other critical infrastructure that must operate without interruption.
+• FT: Essential for critical systems where downtime is unacceptable, including life support systems, financial trading systems, and other critical infrastructure that is changing data centers to operate without interruption.

 In summary, high availability focuses on minimizing downtime and ensuring access to services as much as possible, accepting brief interruptions in service.